haritha-j/sinhala-song-search/lessons/Lesson2_Searching.md

 Replace the match_all query with a term query.
 In the docs you’ll see "query" provided in the dictionary, but you don’t need to include that.
 Elasticsearch-dsl will automatically wrap the name_query for you.

 ### How you’ll know it worked:
-Instead of seeing the same products for every query, you’ll see necklaces under the necklace query!
+Instead of seeing the same songs for every query, you’ll see necklaces under the necklace query!

 All of the other queries will return nothing.